vic-ma/howtodismantle.github.io/about.md

 layout: about
 hero:
   title: About Me
-  subtitle: Learn more about our mission and what drives us
+  subtitle: Learn more about the mission of this blog
   image_header: /assets/img/michelleheader.png
 ---